golemfactory/golem-workers/README.md

    ```

 3. Build and start compose project in the background.
+   Note that at current stage, your Python and Poetry version needs to match versions used in `Dockerfile`.
    Note that because of decentralized fashion, `golem-node` needs a moment to gather information from the Golem Network and amount of returned proposals can be impacted.
    ```shell
    docker compose up -d --build